XTLS/Xray-docs-next/docs/en/config/reverse.md

-# Reverse Proxy
+# Legacy Reverse Proxy

 ::: danger
-This feature has been deprecated.
-Please use the VLESS reverse proxy.
+The legacy reverse proxy has been deprecated.
+Please use the [VLESS reverse proxy](/en/document/level-2/vless_reverse.md).
 :::

-A reverse proxy can forward traffic from the server side to the client side, effectively performing reverse traffic forwarding.
+:::: details Legacy reverse proxy documentation (deprecated) A reverse proxy can forward traffic from the server side to the client side, effectively performing reverse traffic forwarding.

 ::: tip